freelansire/web-nodeJS-webscraping/ReadME.md

 - $ node scraper.js

-`NOTE:` Scrapping will take time so please wait for a response from all the respected URLs listed on the console.
+`NOTE:` Scrapping will take time so please wait for a response from all the respected URLs listed on the console